dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apimgr_relnotes.md

 For more information, see [Install a Policy Studio update](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#install-a-policy-studio-update) and [Install a Configuration Studio update](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#install-a-configuration-studio-update).

+### HTTP cookie validation

+API Gateway validates HTTP cookies as per RFC 6265.
+A new `com.axway.apigw.cookie.validation.ignore` Java system property has been added to bypass cookie validation introduced in the 7.7.0.20210530 release.
+When the property is set to `true`, API Gateway skips cookie validation.

+For more information, see [System property changes](/docs/apim_reference/system_props/).

 ### HTTP Redirect and Connect to URL filters now fail URLs containing non-encoded characters

 The **HTTP Redirect** filter now fails URLs containing non-encoded CRLF characters with an `Internal Server Error` instead of passing with a `301 Moved Permanently` response with no location header.